Torus orbit closures in flag varieties and retractions on Weyl groups: Introduction

-Let $Y$ be the closure of the $T$-orbit of an element of $G/B$.
-When $Y$ is \textit{generic}, which means that $Y$ contains all the $T$-fixed points in $G/B$, $Y$ is known to be smooth and normal, so is a smooth toric variety.
-When $G$ is of Lie type $A$, the generic torus orbit closure in $G/B$ is called \textit{the permutohedral variety}.
-The maximal cones of the fan of $Y$ are given by the closures of the Weyl chambers (see \cite{Klyachko_orbits_85} and \cite{Procesi_toric_90}).
-We denote these maximal cones as follows:
+\begin{remark} When $Y$ is \textit{generic}, which means that $Y^T=(G/B)^T$, $Y$ is known to be a smooth toric variety (called a \textit{permutohedral variety} when $G$ is of type~$A$).
+In this case, the geometric retraction $\gret_Y$ is the idenitity map and the maximal cones in the fan of $Y$ are the cones $C(u)$ $(u\in W)$.
+Unless $Y$ is generic, $Y$ can be singular but the Orbit-Cone Correspondence in the theory of toric varieties tells us that the maximal cone corresponding to $y\in Y^T$ in the fan of $Y$ is given by $\bigcup_{u\in (\gret_Y)^{-1}(y)}C(u)$, see Remark~\ref{rmk_normal} for more details. \end{remark}